Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Introduction

-When considering the effect of hydrodynamic interactions, numerical studies of a two dimensional suspension of self-propelled repulsive swimmers have demonstrated that hydrodynamics affects not only the phase behaviour of a dense suspension\cite{29}, as suggested by Ishikawa \cite{30} in an early work, but also has an effect on the dynamics of transient clusters at lower densities \cite{31}.
+When considering the effect of hydrodynamic interactions, numerical studies of a two dimensional suspension of self-propelled repulsive swimmers have demonstrated that hydrodynamics affects, not only the phase behaviour of a dense suspension \cite{29}, as suggested by Ishikawa \cite{30} in an early work, but also the dynamics of transient clusters at lower densities \cite{31}.
+Moreover, other theoretical, numerical and experimental results have also revealed the importance of hydrodynamics in these systems \cite{schwarzendahl_2018,schwarzendahl_2019,stenhammar_2017,liu_2021}.

-To model microswimmers, Blake and Lighthill proposed the so called \textit{squirmer} model\cite{lighthill,blake}.
+To model microswimmers, Blake and Lighthill proposed the so called \textit{squirmer} model \cite{lighthill,blake}.
 The squirmer model reproduces the induced hydrodynamic flow around a spherical swimmer while preserving the main features of the active stresses generated by it \cite{39}.
 The spherical squirmer particle mimics the effect of the cilia on the fluid as a prescribed slip velocity tangential to the surface.
 The described mechanism is the one that leads to the swimmer's propulsion.
 A squirmer is characterized by two modes accounting for its swimming velocity and its active stress.
-Depending on the active stress, it is possible to classify a squirmers as pushers (e.g., {\it E. coli}, sperm), pullers (e.g., {\it Chlamydomonas}) and neutral (e.g., {\it Paramecium}) swimmers\cite{Lauga_2009,theers}.
-The squirmer model has been expanded for complex swimmers, such as non-spherical swimmers \cite{Theers7372} and explicitly ciliated microorganisms \cite{Lauga096601}.
+Depending on the active stress, it is possible to classify squirmers as pushers (e.g., {\it E. coli}, sperm), pullers (e.g., {\it Chlamydomonas}) and neutral (e.g., {\it Paramecium}) swimmers \cite{Lauga_2009,theers}.
+The squirmer model has been expanded for complex swimmers, such as non-spherical swimmers \cite{Theers7372} and explicitly ciliated microorganisms \cite{Lauga_2009}.